aporlowski/ef-faas/README.md

-# Benchmarking AI Services with Function-as-a-Service Hosting
+# Benchmarking AI Services on Function-as-a-Service Hosting

 NOTE:
 > This document is maintained at: